Registration and Licensure with the College of Pharmacists of Manitoba

-Applicants must complete a 600-hour internship in Manitoba with a preceptor approved by Council.
+Applicants must complete a 600-hour internship in Manitoba with a preceptor approved by the Registrar.
 For more information about internships, please see the Frequently Asked Questions document for Interns and Preceptors .

 Click to view a sample copy of the Internship Manual .

 To assist you in finding a suitable pharmacy to do your internship, you may find it helpful to:

 view the College’s Directory of licensed pharmacies in the province;

 visit the website for the Canadian Society of Hospital Pharmacists - Manitoba Branch for available positions in hospital pharmacies in the province.